Note: This action is only available to Admin Users, or to users in a Permission Set with the appropriate permissions enabled.

 - Or maybe you want to open a bunch of new Deals for Contacts that already exist in Pipedrive?

 If this all sounds confusing, we suggest first looking at our article here on how your data is organized in Pipedrive.

-- Go to Settings > Import data > From file.
+- Go to Settings > Tools > Import data > From file.

 - Click Upload file and select the file that you intend to import.
 Pipedrive supports Excel (.xls and .xlsx) and .csv files.

 Note: If you receive an error when attempting to import a spreadsheet, the issue may stem from your spreadsheet: while there is no maximum limit on the number of columns in the spreadsheet, the maximum file size is limited to 50mb, with a maximum limit of 50,000 rows within the spreadsheet.

 Now is when you get to map the columns in your spreadsheet to the different fields in Pipedrive.
 Simply drag and drop fields in the right corner, to the corresponding spreadsheet columns.